marzukia/blog/content/about.md

 > My name is **Andryo Marzuki**, I live in Auckland, New Zealand.
 >
-> I develop applications which aim at commercialising data or utilising data in innovative ways.
+> I develop applications which aim at commercialising or utilising data in innovative ways.

 ## Technical